 Gaspard & Sirus (Dark Chronicle) - I have sometimes felt the maligning that Gaspard had to deal with in his childhood.
 I also love my mother, who has done everything to provide for me for most of my life, and I want to find the right path that leads me to what I'm truly looking for in the end.
 And like Sirus, I sometimes really resent humans as a species!

-Wilson Fisk (Daredevil) - Somewhat autistic, a social pariah, an awkward loser, a big eater, and has a Good Samaritan Complex?
-I can relate in a lot of ways!
+Wilson Fisk (Daredevil) - So he's somewhat autistic, a social recluse, an awkward loser, a big eater, and has a Good Samaritan Complex?
+I can somewhat relate!

 Vlad Masters (Danny Phantom) - A very bitter man who only ever wanted love in his life and hates been written off as just a Fruit Loop.
 I can relate to him too!